“Happy, engaged, and inspired staff, are an essential ingredient to a successful children’s environment.”

 Miss Shelly has been a part of the GFMA/Little Scholar Ship Family for 25 years.
 She previously worked at the YMCA after attending UND for Elementary Education.
 Shelly holds a Bachelor of Arts degree with a minor in Visual Arts, and acquired her Montessori Teaching Diploma in 2001.
 She participates in ongoing Montessori training through the Center for Guided Montessori Studies for both professional development and to mentor others, and enjoys remaining actively involved with the Montessori community nationwide.
 An avid volunteer, she has developed numerous skills volunteering with the Boy Scouts, and continues active volunteer work with Sunday School and Vacation Bible School.
 Shelly can also be found helping her husband with his business at Pro-Tec Powder Coating.

 Miss Julie, from Houston, TX, attended the Children’s House as a young child.
 From an early age, she knew she wanted to be a teacher.
-She received both Montessori credentials from the AMS training center in Houston, TX and the AMI training center in London, England, in early childhood for ages 3-6.
+She received both Montessori credentials from the American Montessori Society (AMS) training center in Houston, TX and the Association Montessori Internationale (AMI) training center in London, England, in early childhood for ages 3-6.
 She spends several early mornings a week teaching high schoolers scripture study at her church.
 Julie loves living in Grand Forks with her husband, Derek.
 Together with their Basset Hound, Eugene, they enjoy walking the downtown area and going to the dog park.
 Miss Julie loves discovering new restaurants and finding cool items at thrift stores.
 She has a passion for retro furniture, especially big lamps.
-Welcome Miss Julie to North Dakota and the GFMA Family!

 Nido Community – Montessori Lead Teacher